 In one study of 500 individuals conducted in the mid-1960s by Tennov (1999), 61% of the women and 35% of the men agreed with the statement, “I have been in love without feeling any need for sex,” and 53% of the women and 79% of the men agreed with the statement, “I have been sexually attracted without feeling the slightest trace of love.”

-Your eye movements can say a lot about you when it comes to your desire, be it romantic or sexual.
-So, use that smartly when it comes to the person you are attracted to!
-Your eyes can tell a whole story.
+Your eye movements reveal love or lust intentions.
+Eyes say a lot about you when it comes to your desire, be it romantic or sexual.
+So, use that smartly when it comes to the person you are attracted to.